2021 Swedish government crisis: Vote

-On 21 June, the no-confidence vote took place and Stefan Löfven was ousted by a majority of the Swedish Riksdag.
-Because of the COVID-19 pandemic in Sweden only 55 members of the Swedish Parliament were allowed to partake in a vote in the chamber.
-According to the Basic Laws of Sweden, there has to be at least 175 yes-votes from the members of the parliament for a Prime Minister to be ousted.
-Because of this, the "55-rule" was not applied for this vote and all 349 members of the Swedish Parliament had to be present for the vote, unless symptoms of Covid-19 were present at the time.
-The decision to have all 349 members present was criticized by Swedish media personalities who meant this vote could become a superspreading event of Covid-19.
+The no-confidence vote took place on 21 June, and Löfven was ousted by a majority of the Riksdag.
+Because of the COVID-19 pandemic in Sweden only 55 members of the Riksdag were allowed to partake in a vote in the chamber.
+According to the Basic Laws of Sweden, there had to be at least 175 yes-votes from the members of the parliament for a Prime Minister to be ousted.
+Because of this, the "55-rule" was not applied for this vote and all 349 members of the Riksdag had to be present for the vote, unless symptoms of COVID-19 were present at the time.
+The decision to have all 349 members present was criticized by Swedish media personalities who meant this vote could become a superspreading event of COVID-19.
 Some members of parliament were hesitant to the decision and called it "unpleasant" and "uncomfortable" that there was a slight risk of sick people not staying home during the vote.
-Prior to the vote, the Speaker of the Riksdag called in the Parliamentary leaders for every Swedish party to discuss how the vote would take place.
-Johan Carlson, director general for the Public Health Agency of Sweden said that the strategy that was put forward were well thought out and reasonable for the occasion.
+Prior to the vote, the Speaker of the Riksdag called in the Parliamentary leaders of every party to discuss how the vote would take place.
+Johan Carlson, director general of the Public Health Agency of Sweden, said that the strategy that was put forward was well thought-out and reasonable for the occasion.

-The Swedish Riksdag previously had a recommendation in place on wearing face masks in the building, however this recommendation was abolished on 14 June and put into effect on 18 June.
+The Riksdag previously had a recommendation in place on wearing face masks in the building; however, this recommendation was abolished on 14 June and put into effect on 18 June.
 For the vote on 21 June, the recommendation was put into place once again temporarily.

 The vote took place on 21 June at 10:00 AM (CEST), and a majority of the members of parliament voted yes to oust Löfven.
-This was the first time a Swedish Prime Minister lost a vote of confidence in the Swedish Riksdag.
+This was the first time that a Prime Minister lost a vote of confidence in the Riksdag.
 This gave Löfven a week to resign or declare a snap election.

 Aftermath

-Annie Lööf, leader of Centre Party announced on 23 June 2021 that they were abandoning point 44, rent control reforms, which would introduce market rents on newly built apartments.
+Annie Lööf, leader of the Centre Party, announced on 23 June 2021 that the party was abandoning point 44, rent control reforms, which would introduce market rents on newly built apartments.
 The Liberals, who previously stated they were going to support a new liberal government, declined any further talks with the Centre Party revolving the January agreement.
-As it stands from 23 June, Prime Minister Stefan Löfven's only hope to stay as the Prime Minister lies in the hands of the two independent politicians in the Swedish Riksdag, Emma Carlsson Löfdahl (formerly member of the Liberals) and Amineh Kakabaveh (formerly member of the Left Party).
-Both need to vote for Stefan Löfven as Prime Minister in the next Riksdag vote for Löfven to retain the premiership.
+As it stood from 23 June, Prime Minister Stefan Löfven's only hope to stay as the Prime Minister lay in the hands of the two independent politicians in the Riksdag: Emma Carlsson Löfdahl (formerly a member of the Liberals) and Amineh Kakabaveh (formerly a member of the Left Party).
+Both had to vote for Löfven as Prime Minister in the next Riksdag vote in order for him to retain the premiership.

-During a press conference on 28 June, Löfven announced that he would resign, meaning that the Speaker of the Riksdag Andreas Norlén would start the process of finding a Prime Minister the Riksdag can tolerate.
+During a press conference on 28 June, Löfven announced that he would resign, meaning that the Speaker of the Riksdag Andreas Norlén would start the process of finding a Prime Minister whom the Riksdag could approve.
 In the meantime Löfven remains PM but only as part of a caretaker government.